Skip to content

 • Digital Banking & Cards products for all customer types (B2C, B2B, and Freelancers) in all countries.

-• If the customer answers "yes," set the value of fatca_relevant to true.
-In this case, the customer cannot be onboarded. - If the customer answers "no," set the value of fatca_relevant to false and store this in your solution.
+• If the customer answers "yes," set fatca_relevant to true.
+The customer cannot be onboarded.

-• Record the timestamp of the customer's confirmation of the FATCA relevance and pass it to our API in the attribute fatca_crs_confirmed_at (A property in the create person resource).
+• Record the timestamp of the confirmation and pass it in the fatca_crs_confirmed_at attribute.

 Important